Back to Our Roots! Festival To Benefit Spanish Town Restoration

-Welcome to the 5th Annual Riverside Tamale Festival!
-On Saturday, April 22, 2017 Riverside’s White Park will be resplendent with delicious food, outstanding entertainment, cultural shopping, and family connections.
+Welcome to the 8th Annual Riverside Tamale Festival!
+On Saturday, April 18, 2020 Riverside’s White Park will be resplendent with delicious food, outstanding entertainment, cultural shopping, and family connections.
 We hope you will join us in celebration of family, culture and history.

-Spanish Town Heritage Foundation is proud to present the annual Riverside Tamale Festival as a learning opportunity to share the story of Lorenzo Trujillo and the 10 original families who walked from Abiquiu, New Mexico across the Old Spanish Trail in 1842 to settle in this area and form the twin communities of Agua Mansa and La Placita de los Trujillos along the Santa Ana River in today’s Colton and Riverside, CA when the western border of the United States was the Louisiana Purchase.
+Spanish Town Heritage Foundation is proud to present the 8th annual Riverside Tamale Festival as a learning opportunity to share the story of Lorenzo Trujillo and the 10 original families who walked from Abiquiu, New Mexico across the Old Spanish Trail in 1842 to settle in this area and form the twin communities of Agua Mansa and La Placita de los Trujillos along the Santa Ana River in today’s Colton and Riverside, CA when the western border of the United States was the Arkansas River.

 If you are new to the Festival, Bienvenidos!
 Welcome!

 To all, we invite you to visit the Family Connections Booth to meet with family, make new friends, and share your stories.
-Enjoy the delicious tamales, the beauty of the folklorico, the rhythm of the music, the lavish hospitality and become a part of the familia.
+Enjoy the delicious food, the beauty of the folklorico, the rhythm of the music, the lavish hospitality and become a part of the familia.

-Spanish Town Heritage Foundation Spanish Town Heritage Foundation
+Spanish Town Heritage Foundation